Frequently Asked Questions

 -

-Do you need to replace or install the RTC battery in your Cortex?
+Do you need to replace or install the RTC battery in your Davicom Cortex?

 The unit should be plugged into a 12Vdc power source with the “Activity” light blinking before the battery is installed.